FlexMeasures/flexmeasures/Readme.md

 - FlexMeasures has well-documented API endpoints and CLI commands to interact with its model and data
 - You can extend it easily with your own logic by writing plugins
 - A backend UI shows you your assets in maps and your data in plots.
-There is also support for plots to be available per API, for integration in your own frontend.
+There is also support for plots to be available per API, for integration in your own frontend
 - Multi-tenancy ― model multiple accounts on one server.
 Data is only seen/editable by authorized users in the right account